mheberger/delineator/README.md

 <a id="installation"></a>
 ## Installation

+📌 **Version 2.1 has breaking changes.** The vector data files were updated to fix a bug.
+Users should:

+- delete old versions of the `.db` files
+- install the latest version of delineator with: `pip install --upgrade delineator`

 Requires Python ≥ 3.10.
 Python 3.11+ is recommended for speed.
 Also recommended to install in a fresh virtual environment to avoid dependency conflicts.